How to Build an Inclusive & LGBTQ-friendly Library for you Children

 One day, it’d be nice when books that feature diverse families aren’t classed as somewhat “specialist”.

-A book is a book to T. At the moment, he isn’t bothered whether the main character is black, in a wheelchair, ginger, male, an elephant or a train.
+A book is a book to T. At the moment, he isn’t bothered whether the main character is black, a wheelchair user, male, an elephant or a train.
 He just wants a story that captures and excites him.
-Which is great, at the moment, but the more we introduce to him, the more open-minded he will become in the future.
+But the more diversity we introduce to him, the added bonus will be that he’ll also be more open-minded at the same time.
 As a same sex family, we would be doing our child a disservice if we didn’t at least try to make sure we show him what society looks like.
-That his family are equals.

 It was just the other day, just as I was wondering whether all of this – all our efforts – was making a difference, he quoted a number of conversations we’d had over the past few nights during our bedtime story, and it reinforced the importance of being as inclusive as possible when it came to our books.

-In light of the recent news about how LGBTQ people are spoken about in schools, not to mention everything else that’s been happening in the past month (#SMH), I’ve finally got around to creating a guide to starting your own LGBTQ-friendly library (this is in addition to posts I’ve written previously about our favourite LGBTQ children’s books) – packed full of wonderful books that spread love, diversity, and equality.
+In light of the recent news about how LGBTQ people are spoken about in schools, not to mention everything else that’s been happening in the past month in regards to the Trans* community, I’ve finally got around to creating a guide to starting your own LGBTQ-friendly library (this is in addition to posts I’ve written previously about our favourite LGBTQ children’s books) – packed full of wonderful books that spread love, diversity, and equality.

 Most of the books we’ve read already, so we will include a brief synopsis, but others that we haven’t have been based on our friend’s and family’s experience.